You can create an iHook receiver to receive SendGrid Event Webhooks, and send email/Slack notifications whenever a SendGrid event is fired.

 Receiver tab, and click the

-CREATE RECEIVER button at the top left corner, a new receiver will be created:
+CREATE RECEIVER button at the top left corner:

 Receiver Settings section, you can see the receiver's unique URL, which you will use to receive SendGrid events.
 The endpoint accepts